jtarrio/pascual/manual/chapter2.md

 ## Types

 Types are an essential concept in Pascal.
+Each piece of data that a program generates or uses has a type.
+When you declare a variable, you assign it a type.
+When you write a number or a string in your program, that number or string also has a type.

-Every value, every variable, and the result of every expression in a program belongs to a type, which tells the compiler what operations are allowed on the value, how much memory it takes up in memory, and how to represent that value in the source code, in memory, and on the screen.
+The type determines what operations are allowed on a value, how to store it in memory, how to represent it in the source code and on the screen, and how much memory it uses.

-We have seen several types already: `integer`, to which values such as `0`, `5`, `-8`, and `42` belong; `string`, for values like `'Hello, world!`, `'Jacobo'`, or `''`; and `boolean`, for the values `false` and `true`.
-Pascal has two more built-in types: `real` (for numbers with decimal parts), and `char` (for single bytes in a `string`); if you'd like to know more about them, read the other chapters in this manual.
+We've seen some of the built-in Pascal types in this chapter.
+For example, `integer` is the type to which whole numbers such as `42`, `5`, `-12`, or `0` belong.
+You can do arithmetic operations on integers, and you can compare them.

+Another type we've seen is `string`, which we use to hold text.
+You can specify `string` values in the source code by putting them between single quotes, like in `'Hello, world!'`.
+You can concatenate two strings, and you can also compare them.

+The third type we've seen in this chapter is `boolean`, which may contain the values `false` or `true`.
+The result of a comparison is a value of type `boolean`, and you can operate Boolean values using logical operators (`and`, `or`, and `not`).

+Pascal also has two other built-in types we haven't seen in this chapter: `real`, used for numbers with a decimal or fractional part, and `char`, used for single bytes.

-Pascal also lets programmers create their own types to use in their programs.
-This ability is commonplace in modern languages but was new when Pascal was initially published.
+Pascal programmers are not limited to those five types: they can define their own to use in their programs.
+This ability to define new types is commonplace in modern programming languages but was new when Wirth published Pascal in 1970.

 ### Enumerated types

-You can create an _enumerated type_ by providing a list of allowed names for values enclosed in parentheses.
-Here is an example:
+Pascal's `boolean` type allows two values: `false` and `true`.
+You, too, can create your own _enumerated type_ that allows the values you specify.
+For example, you could create a type for cardinal directions that accepts the values `North`, `South`, `East`, and `West`:

 ```pascal
 program EnumeratedTypes1;